Hurricane Ian: Caribbean

-Caribbean South America
+Southern Caribbean and South America

 The disturbance brought gusty winds and heavy rain to Trinidad and Tobago, the ABC islands, and to the northern coasts of Venezuela and Colombia, causing flooding and minor damage.

+Jamaica

+Ian brought light to moderate rainfall in the southern part of the island, resulted in minor flooding.
+Prime Minister Andrew Holness said that the total damage of Ian stood at J$889 million (US$5.86 million).

 Cayman Islands

 Minimal impacts were felt on the Cayman Islands as the storm passed to its west.
 The all-clear for the Islands was called at 3:00 pm.
 EDT on September 26 from the National Emergency Operations Center.
 Several inches of rain and wind gusts of up to 50 mph were observed at Seven Mile Beach on Grand Cayman, along with minor storm surge flooding.
 Minor damage and scattered power outages were also reported.

 Cuba

 Striking western Cuba as a Category 3 hurricane, Ian caused extensive damage throughout Pinar del Río and Mayabeque provinces.
 The storm made landfall at 4:30 local time on September 27, in Pinar del Río.
 A peak wind gust of 208 km/h was observed in San Juan y Martínez.
 A 24-hour rainfall total of 108.3 mm was measured on Isla de la Juventud.
 Significant storm surge inundation occurred along the coasts of the Gulf of Guanahacabibes and Isla de la Juventud.
 Ian caused a power outage in Pinar del Río, cutting power to the entire province, which had a population of 850,000.
 The Cuba Institute of Meteorology located in Havana reported a sustained wind of 90 km/h with a gust to 140 km/h during the afternoon of September 27.
 Five people were killed in Cuba: a man in San Juan y Martínez who was electrocuted while disconnecting a wind turbine used for irrigating his field, a 43-year-old woman who died when one of the walls of her house collapsed, two state technicians who were working on repairing breakdowns caused by Ian, and a fifth person of unknown cause.

 In the early morning of September 28, the storm knocked out power to the entirety of Cuba after a collapse of its power grid; it left 11 million people without power.